DigitalHtlFootprint/DataImportClientLegacy/README.md

 <br>

 <h1 align="center">
-  DataImportClient
+  DataImportClientLegacy
 </h1>

 <br>

 ---

-Note: If you search for a version which works with the legacy database which was a base for this project, I need to refer you to [this](https://github.com/DigitalHtlFootprint/DataImportClientLegacy) fork.
-This repository only works with its own [DatabaseSetup.sql](/readme-files/DatabaseSetup.sql).

----

 <br>

-`DataImportClient` is a console based application, which allows to import data from various sources into a SQL database.
+`DataImportClientLegacy` is a console based application, which allows to import data from various sources into a SQL database.

 <br>